Frequently Asked Questions

 Does the County repair damaged mailboxes caused by snow removal?

 Your mailbox and post should be able to withstand potential discharge from snowplows.
 Please take time, in the Fall of the year to evaluate your mailbox’s integrity.
 Mailboxes must meet the standards of the United States Postal Service.
-The County will not replace mailboxes damaged or knocked down by the force of snow thrown from the plow per Code.
+The County will not replace mailboxes damaged or knocked down by the force of snow thrown from the plow per Code of Ordinances.

 How can I get notifications of information on road closures and construction projects?